5 Pros & 5 Cons Of Shampoo Bars

 There is a wide range of fully vegan, cruelty-free shampoo bars with organic ingredients and plastic-free packaging.

-They don’t work that well if the water is hard
+Don’t work that well if the water is hard

 One of the most significant issues I have heard from readers is that shampoo bars may not perform as well in hard water.
 When the water is ‘hard,’ it means a higher level of minerals (usually calcium and magnesium) build up in the hair.
 It can also make your hair feel gunky and look dull.